alinex/node-validator/README.md

 <<<struct://file#address.info#1>>>
 ```

 That means then either a # character comes up the search will use this value
 and uses the rest of the path on this.

+But to keep the system secure not any context can be used in another one.
+The
+Following list shows the precedence and can only be used top to bottom.

+1. environment
+2. struct
+3. context
+4. file, command
+5. web
+6. value structure or range in value are always possible

+Within the same level references between both are possible.

+This keeps the security, so that a user can not compromise the system by injecting
+references to extract internal data.

 __Text Range__